mogill/ems/README.md

 [Get the source at GitHub](https://github.com/SyntheticSemantics/ems)

 ## About
-Jace A Mogill specializes in FPGA/Software Co-Design, recently embedding a FPGA emulation of an ASIC into Python and also designing an hardware accelerator for Python, Javascript, and other languages.
+Jace A Mogill specializes in resource constrained computing at both the largest and smallest scales.
-He has over 20 years experience optimizing software for distributed, multi-core, and hybrid computer architectures.
+He has over 20 years experience optimizing software for distributed, multi-core, and FPGA/GPU/CPU hybrid computer architectures.
-He regularly responds to mogill@synsem.com.

 ###### Copyright (C)2017 Jace A Mogill